 Another half-day was put aside for a trip to Las Palmas, the capital in the North.
 Since we had already visited it during the cruise some years ago, it was basically retreading our steps – visiting the cathedral Santa Ana and then the Casa de Colon, the house where Columbus stayed before he set off to find a new western route to India and bumbled into the new world.
 Half of it had been closed during the first visit, so it was nice enough to see the full thing now, although the so-called replica of the rooms on his flagship Santa Maria was really just half a bland room that could have been any ship of the era.
 More interesting were the maps of his voyages, especially the one showing where Columbus THOUGHT he was and how spectacularly wrong he was (what's with men unable to ask for the way...!).
 Another interesting bit were the treaties and agreements such as the one between Columbus and the Spanish Crown that financed his lark and the 1494 Treaty of Tordesillas divvying up the New World between Spain and Portugal (with Portugal getting the shitty end of the stick with some islands in the Atlantic and most of what's now Brazil, while Spain bagged everything else).

-There wasn't really more to do, so we returned to the south and our hotel (you can see it in this picture, the only bigger building in a sea of vacation apartments) for the rest of the day and the following final day on the beach.
 As you can tell perhaps, the trip wasn’t half as enchanting as some of the more recent ones to Santorini and Lanzarote, both very interesting islands with plenty to see and do.
 Gran Canaria, or at least the south with Maspalomas, Playa del Ingles and San Agustin just felt bland and stuck somewhere in the worst days of package tourism, which even the rather lovely hotel couldn’t make up for.
 In the end I was rather glad to pack up and leave.
 Well, I guess not everything can be a roaring success and you need the odd disappointment to appreciate the good stuff again – and I’ll admit that it served as a good reminder, just as with booking shows, to only book holidays I myself am fully behind and don’t do them just to please someone else.
 For now at least I have two really exciting adventures to look forward to...